First Visit: October 10, 2016

 The only real disappointment was that the old Centennials banners were nowhere in sight.
 I can understand why the Battalion may have wanted to have made a fresh start, but it would have been nice to see them hung in the North Bay Sports Hall of Fame, if nothing else.

 Finally the Queen still gazes down on the ice surface just as she always used to, lending the place an old-school feel.
-The North Bay Memorial Gardens is not a run-down wreck like the old rinks in Kingston or the Sault were, nor is it updated and modern like most of the rest of the league.
-It feels, instead, like a Peterborough - an arena with character and charm but still built to take on the modern corporate OHL.
+The North Bay Memorial Gardens is not a run-down wreck like the old rink in Kingston was, nor is it updated and modern like most of the rest of the league.
+It feels, instead, like a Peterborough or a Kitchener - an older arena with character and charm but still built to take on the modern OHL.
 In a league where old barns are quickly becoming a thing of the past, North Bay's re-addition to the league is a big positive.
 One hopes that the Battalion will continue to find the success, profit, and passion in the Nipissing region that eluded them for fifteen years in Peel.